 With fewer drivers on the road over the last few months of social distancing, many car insurance companies are issuing refunds of the premiums paid by policyholders.
-These refunds vary for each insurance company and tend to fall between 10-30% of the insurance premium over a 1-3 month period.
+These refunds vary for each insurance company and tend to fall between 10 to 30% of the insurance premium over a one- to three-month period.

 Social distancing and mandated shutdowns in certain industries have resulted in fewer drivers on the road and, by extension, fewer insurance claims.
 Simply put, if we aren’t getting into car accidents, our car insurance companies don’t have as many insurance claims to settle.
 Additionally, consumers have been looking to cut expenses wherever possible while faced with salary cuts, layoffs and delays in unemployment payments.
 Car insurance seems to be falling on the list of importance for many of those who are no longer making their daily commutes.
 By issuing these refunds, many insurance carriers are also able to keep policies active when they may have been cancelled by the policyholder.